sourrust/denote/CONTRIBUTING.md

 # How to Contribute

-Denote is in it's early state of development, but the code itself seem pretty safe to use on an everyday basis.
+Denote is in it's early state of development, but the code itself seems pretty safe to use on an everyday basis.
 So really the feature set is pretty small and should be the main concern at this point — at least within the scope of the problem denote is trying to solve.
 If there are features that you would like to see in denote, either put it in an [issue][1] or start hacking on it yourself.

-And before you do start hacking on denote, here is small guide to go from adding code to you local repo to getting it into the main repo.
+And before you do start hacking on denote, here is a small guide to go from adding code to you local repo to getting it into the main repo.

 ## Never use the `master` branch while developing a feature.